SAEON/somisana-croco/README.md

 ```
 Now you do not need to add this directory to your PYTHONPATH as long as you have the somisana\_croco environment activated.

+## Adding new packages to the environment

-If you want to add more packages to this environment, please add them to `environment.yml`,
+If you want to add more packages to this environment, please add them to `environment.yml` (pls push commits to this repo),
 and you can then update your environment like this
 ```sh
 mamba env update -f environment.yml --prune